opengeospatial/ets-dgiwg/ets-dgiwg-wms/src/site/markdown/index.md

 ## Scope

-This executable test suite (ETS) verifies the conformance of the implementation under test (IUT) with respect to DGIWG – Web Map Service 1.3 Profile.
+This executable test suite (ETS) verifies the conformance of the implementation under test (IUT) with respect to DGIWG – Web Map Service 1.3 Profile ([DGIWG-112](https://portal.dgiwg.org/files/?artifact_id=11514&format=pdf)).
 Conformance testing is a kind of "black box" testing that examines the externally visible characteristics or behaviors of the IUT while disregarding any implementation details.

 ## What is tested